matthewwdavis/ggenomics/README.md

 ### `ggenom()`

-- `data`: The data needed necessary for plotting.
+- `data`: Data needed necessary for plotting.
 This is generated from other functions, such as `telomere_plotting_table`.

-- `mapping`: The necessary column headers for plotting.
+- `mapping`: The column headers for plotting.
 If using the `plot` argument, this can be ignored.
-It is suggested to use `plot`
+It is suggested to use `plot`.

 - `plot`: The necessary mapping information for each `ggenomics` style plot.
 This is different for each `ggenomics` geom specified.
 This is